 L1 Immigration Visa Business Plans

 Our L1 plans are noted for their checklist inclusion of the documentation required by the USCIS for this category.
-While we cannot provide this information, we can ensure that it is available so that we can use it in the plan.
-Two of the most things that the USCIS wants to validate is the managerial nature of the petitioner's job and their relationship with the parent company.
+While we cannot provide all of this information, we can ensure that it is available so that we can use it in the plan.
+Two of the most important things that the USCIS wants to validate is the managerial nature of the petitioner's job and their relationship with the parent company.
 We do both and we use the VIBE form--which the USCIS will likely request in an RFE if it doesn't exist--to establish that the new business exists and to establish its relationship to the parent company.
-These highly-detailed plans start at $1,350.
+These highly-detailed plans start at $1250.